 - Use this card especially while traveling and dining to earn 2 points per dollar.

-- Book travel through the Chase Ultimate Rewards℠ and get 20% off your points redemption.
+- Book travel through the Chase Ultimate Rewards℠ and get 20% off your travel.

 - You could also use this card exclusively for travel and dining but use a higher earnings cash back card like the Chase Freedom® Card.